-Why beware the Ides of March? | EarthSky.org
+EarthSky | Ides of March: Why should you beware?

 He is a dreamer; let us leave him.
 Pass.

-Two acts later, Caesar is assassinated on the steps of the Senate.
+Then, two acts later, Caesar is assassinated on the steps of the Senate.

-In the play – and in reality – Julius Caesar was indeed assassinated on the ides of March – March 15 – in the year 44 B.C.
+In the play – and in reality – Julius Caesar was indeed assassinated on the Ides of March, or March 15, in the year 44 BCE.
+So, while Julius Caesar should have been wary about the Ides of March, the rest of us don’t need to worry.

 In the ancient Roman calendar, each month had an Ides.
-In March, May, July, and October, the Ides fell on the 15th day.
+For the months of March, May, July, and October, the Ides fell on the 15th day.
 In every other month, the Ides fell on the 13th day.

-The word Ides derives from a Latin word, meaning to divide.
-The Ides were originally meant to mark the full moons, but because calendar months and lunar months were different lengths, they quickly got out of step.
+The word Ides derives from a Latin word that means to divide.
+In the beginning, the Ides marked the full moons, but because calendar months and lunar months were different lengths, they quickly got out of step.

-The Romans also had a name for the first day of every month.
-It was known as the Kalends.
-It’s from this word that our word calendar is derived.
+The Romans also had a name for the first day of every month: the Kalends.
+Our word calendar derives from Kalends.

 In fact, our modern calendar is very much like the one that Julius Caesar enacted the year before his death.
 It had 365 days and 12 months each year.
 It even took into account the fact that Earth’s orbit around the sun isn’t a whole number of days, by adding a leap day every few years.